csmart/git_info/README.md

 git commit
 ```

 Type in your commit message.
-If you need to set this to a different edit, you
+If you need to change the default text editor, you
 can set this in your ~/.gitconfig.

 ### Adding a commit message